How immunotherapy can affect your diabetes

 • change the dose of insulin you take

-• start taking tablets if your diabetes is diet-controlled.
+• start taking tablets if your diabetes is managed by diet.

-It is important to tell your doctors how well you are controlling your blood sugar level during your treatment.
+It is important to tell your doctors how well you are managing your blood sugar level during your treatment.

-Talk to your doctor if you do not have diabetes, but develop any of its symptoms while having targeted therapy or immunotherapy.
-You can find out more about symptoms of diabetes at Diabetes UK.
+Talk to your cancer doctor or nurse if you do not have diabetes but develop any of its symptoms while having immunotherapy.

 Date reviewed